ARB Radiator Support Bracket For 5th Gen 4Runner – Install & Review

 Square Nut Installation For ARB OME BP-51 Brace Mount

-The second one takes a bit of some fancy fingerwork as you need to push it into the frame of the brace and get it to click in.
+The second one requires some fancy fingerwork, as you need to push it into the frame of the brace and get it to click in.
 The photo above shows the correct orientation.
 These caged nuts are what the stock skid plate will attach to on the driver’s side.

 Assembling The ARB OME BP-51 Brace Mount